davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 The RDS Proxy sits in front of the RDS database, instead of your application connecting directly the database via the connection string, it can connect to the RDS Proxy.

 - RDS Proxy is a managed proxy for RDS
-- Allows DB connections to be pooled at the proxy level instead of the database, so connections can be pooled and shared across mutliple applications.
-Useful also when using AWS Lamdas that can increase connections drastically temporarily.
+- Allows DB connections to be pooled at the proxy level instead of the database, so connections can be pooled and shared across multiple applications.
+Useful also when using AWS Lambdas that can temporarily increase connections drastically.
-- Reduces load on the database, as fewer overall connections may be needed, and minimizes how the long the connections may be open for.
+- Reduces load on the database, as fewer overall connections may be needed, and minimizes how long the connections may be open for.
 - RDS Proxy is Serverless, autoscaling and Multi-AZ
 - Reduces RDS & Aurora failover time by up to 66%
 - Supports RDS: MySQL, Postgres, MariaDB, SQL Server, Aurora.
 Oracle is not supported.
 - Application just needs a different connection string to the proxy instead of the database.
-- Can be used to enfoece IAM Authentication for DB connection, and stores credentials in AWS Secrets Manager.
+- Can be used to enforce IAM Authentication for DB connection, and stores credentials in AWS Secrets Manager.
   - For non-RDS Proxy IAM Authentication, an IAM User or Role must be given permission to connect to the database.
 Using AWS CLI or SDK, a token is requested for the User/Role, and the token is used as the password to connect to the database.
   - For RDS Proxy IAM Authentication, IAM Authenticates the client (App or user), then RDS proxy authenticates to the DB, with a password/credentials stored in Secrets Manager.
-- RDS Proxy is not publically accessible from the internet, it must be accessed from a VPC.
+- RDS Proxy is not publicly accessible from the internet, it must be accessed from a VPC.

 ## ElastiCache